-Finding the right home requires a combination of practicality, aesthetics, design, and also the more elusive and hard to define feeling of ‘home’.
-It can be an exciting but also stressful time that wears you down, but is well worth all the hassle when you finally enter the special new house that will become your future home where you will create memories.
+Finding the right home requires a combination of practicality, aesthetics, design, and also the more elusive and hard to define the feeling of ‘home’.
+It can be an exciting but also stressful time that wears you down but is well worth all the hassle when you finally enter the special new house that will become your future home where you will create memories.
 It’s important not to rush into things, so be sure to look for the following when visiting display homes.

 Visiting display homes – what to look for…

 It won’t just be your home, it’s also your family’s home, and for this reason you should take them along to display home visits.
 It’s a big decision for everyone and if you have children, the more you can get them on board with moving house and building excitement around it, the easier the whole transition will be.

 Know What You Want

 Take the time to really nail down exactly what it is you’re looking for.
 Know your budget and be upfront about it.
 Chat to your financial planner and know exactly how much money you have to work with.
 Otherwise, you can land yourself into trouble down the track.
 Also be clear about the time-frame you are working with and land-size you are looking for.

 Do Your Research